angeloashmore/hanami-rethinkdb/README.md

-# Lotus::Rethinkdb
+# Lotus::Model RethinkDB Adapter

-TODO: Write a gem description
+This adapter implements persistence layer for a RethinkDB.
+Under development.

 ## Installation